Elayne Smith, LMFT and Founder

 I created CCHC as a space for clients to deepen their connection to both themselves and their loved ones.
 I believe that the degree to which we experience our relationships as satisfying and responsive holds great power for our wellbeing.

-CCHC was also created as a place that invests in the work of a passionate and dedicated staff team.
+CCHC was also created as a place that invests in the work of creative and skilled therapists.
 The Center offers a place for therapists to thrive, grow, and develop their professional identity as relationship-focused therapists.

 Clients I work with: Adult individuals, couples, families, and groups.